We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 Preventing suicide and self-harm

-When we are concerned that te tamaiti or rangatahi has thoughts of killing themselves and we recognise suicide risk factors, we assess te tamaiti and make a plan that will help them to get back to wellness.
+When we are concerned that te tamaiti or rangatahi has thoughts of killing themselves and we recognise suicide risk factors, we assess te tamaiti or rangatahi and make a plan that will help them to get back to wellness.

 1 Raise suicide risk concerns